-The goal of our current study is to measure the time-course processing of negation in two different contexts.
-We describe two experiments comparing adults' and children's processing of non-existence negation, varying whether the negated term (e.g. "no apples") refers to nothing (Experiment 1) or to a contrasting property (Experiment 2).
-In contrast to adults, children had more difficulty in matching negation to nothing, and-surprisingly, given the production evidence-only older children showed any evidence of successful comprehension.
+The goal of our current study is to measure the time-course processing of negation with the above considerations in mind.
+We created an eye-tracking test of children's comprehension of negation, presenting sentences within a supportive context that has been shown to facilitate negative sentence processing in adults (Nordmeyer & Frank, 2014).
+We compared adults' and children's processing of negation in two different contexts, varying whether the negated term (e.g. "no apples") refers to nothing (Experiment 1) or to a contrasting property (Experiment 2).
+Thus, Experiment 1 tested a type of simple nonexistence negation, whereas Experiment 2 tested a type of negation that is more akin to denial.
+In contrast to adults, children had more difficulty in matching negation to nothing (i.e. nonexistence), and-surprisingly, given the production evidence-only older children showed any evidence of successful comprehension.
 When negative sentences referred to a contrasting property, children showed greater success at eventually identifying the target character, but only after an initial period of looking towards the named noun.
 This research demonstrates that children process the same negative sentence differently depending on the context in which the sentence is presented, and suggests more generally that a substantial part of the difficulty of negation for children may be due to the contexts in which negative sentences occur.